GroceriStar/groceristar-fetch/text/article2.md

 ---

 tests are also our weak point.
 We have some test coverage.
 The test was written "partially"(mostly it's a boilerplate for more advanced tests)
-And they showing a great promise, especially when we have a few team members with different understanding of our projects and changes can break things.
+And they showing a great promise, especially when we have a few team members with a different understanding of our projects and changes can break things.
 (yeah, yeah - such small package also can be trouble).

 I have a set of tasks, related to testing, so at sometime later it will be done.